znly/rules_go/go/toolchains.rst

 ~~~~~~~~~~~~

 This is an example of normal usage for the other examples to be compared
 against.
-This will download and use the latest Go SDK that was available when
+This will download and use a specific version of Go for the host
-the version of rules_go you're using was released.
+platform.

 .. code:: bzl